leonardblaschek/tukeygrps/README.md

 ```

 ## Examples

+### Parametric comparisons

+The distributions and sample numbers in these example datasets don’t
+always allow for the use of a parametric test such as the Tukey-HSD.
+Before you use this function, make sure that your observations are:

+  - **normally** distributed
+  - **homoscedastic**
+  - **independent** within and between groups
+  - **equal** sample sizes

+If they are **not**, scroll down to the *non-parametric comparisons*.

 Here we use tukey\_groups() to quickly add letters to a geom\_point
 plot.
 Alpha is set to 0.001, the letters are printed at y = 0, and there